By T.R. Witcher

 Releasing the tension

-In the end, engineers chose to release the hangers — one by one or in pairs — connecting the suspension cable to the deck in a carefully designed sequence to prevent overstressing any part of the bridge.
+In the end, Structural Technologies chose to release the hangers — one by one or in pairs — connecting the suspension cable to the deck in a carefully designed sequence to prevent overstressing any part of the bridge.
 “As you start releasing the hangers, the stiffening truss is sitting on these temporary supports, and the cables start changing shape and rising,” Stuffle says.
 “If you do it without thinking about the sequence, you can end up with one of the existing hangers taking too much load.”
 This could have damaged the hangers or the existing cable clamps, which were being reused, he explains.